IntersectMBO/product-website/docs/workshops/cameroon-workshop.md

 Recommendation: Detailed documentation on privacy models, selective disclosure mechanisms, and regulatory compliance pathways.
 Case studies showing how a business can be private to competitors but transparent to auditors.

-## 5. GOVERNANCE & DECISION-MAKING
+## 5. Governance and Decision Making
 What’s Missing:
 Language Barriers in Governance
 Cardano governance operates primarily in English.
 In Cameroon: